 Wearing a mask is required by most airlines and is recommended by IATA for the entire journey, from entering the airport to to flying and leaving the airport at destination.
 In addition, the range of simple measures advised by WHO are effective even for passengers on a flight: careful hand-washing on a regular basis, or at least hand sanitize, avoiding touching other people, covering coughs and sneezes (and then hand-washing), avoiding travelling if becoming unwell, and avoiding contact with anyone who appears to be unwell.

 Is the risk of contracting a virus on a plane higher than in a shopping center or in an office?

 We assess that the risk is lower.
 Compared with those locations, a modern aircraft has its cabin air changed many times more frequently than offices or shops.
-For most modern aircraft types, the air supplied to the aircraft cabin is either 100% fresh or is a mixture of fresh and re-circulated air that is filtered through HEPA filters of the same efficacy (99.97% or better) in removing viruses as those used in surgical operating rooms.
+For most modern aircraft types, the air supplied to the passenger cabin is either 100% fresh or is a mixture of fresh and re-circulated air that is filtered through HEPA filters of the same efficacy (99.97% or better) in removing viruses as those used in surgical operating rooms.
 As in a shopping center or an office, the biggest risk is if someone remains in the environment while unwell with a viral infection.
 Hence maintain good personal hygiene is key!

 General Health & Aviation Frequently Asked Questions